golang/proposal/design/go2draft-type-parameters.md

 compare values of that type and can call the `Hash` method.

-It's possible to use `comparable` to produce a constraint that can not be satisifed by any type.
+It's possible to use `comparable` to produce a constraint that can not be satisfied by any type.

 ```
 // ImpossibleConstraint is a type constraint that no type can satisfy,